arno-di-loreto/apihandyman.io/_posts/2021-08-11-surviving-my-first-recorded-live-coding-session-part-2.md

 ---

 Second post about about my first ever (recorded) live coding session.
-So, here I was in my [previous post](/setting-up-everything-to-record-myself-coding-and-talking/): ready to arecord myself coding and talking without any slides...
+So, here I was in my [previous post](/setting-up-everything-to-record-myself-coding-and-talking/): ready to record myself coding and talking without any slides...
 But I didn't told the whole story, I actually struggled a lot before actually being able to record myself coding and talking.
 In the beginning, I had planned to do far more stuff and differently than what people had seen.
 In this post, I'll talk about how I prepared content and realized that it was not working well.